 Read More >

-With relatively flat terrain, 280+ miles of wide bike lanes, and 30+ miles of bike trails, bicycling is a fun, healthy, and environmentally friendly way to see Fort Collins.
+With relatively flat terrain, 280+ miles of bike lanes, routes, and trails; bicycling is a fun, healthy, and environmentally friendly way to see Fort Collins.

 FC Moves (formerly Transportation Planning) provides a variety of services related to the planning of safe and efficient mobility for automobile, transit, bicycle and pedestrian travel.